 The Ringling Mansion is a work of art.
 In the 1920s, when the Mansion was complete, it cost a whopping $1,650,000!
 And when you look at all the work that went into making the Mansion, it makes total sense why it cost so much to build!

 Inside The Ringling Mansion

-There are 52 rooms in the 36,000 square foot Ringling Mansion.
-John’s wife, Mable Ringling, did all of the design for the space.
+There are 52 rooms in the 36,000-square-foot Ringling Mansion.
+John’s wife, Mable Ringling, did all the space’s design.
 This includes all interiors, exteriors, and even all the furnishings.
-Everything was her idea, and she ensured that there was no stone left unturned throughout the building process!
+Everything was her idea, and she ensured no stone was left unturned throughout the building process!